 Home

-When the usual strategies for managing immunopathology are not enough to control pain, Marshall Protocol (MP) patients rely upon pain medications.
+When the usual strategies for managing immunopathology are not enough to control pain, some Marshall Protocol (MP) patients may need pain medications.
 Except for corticosteroidsA first-line treatment for a number of diseases.
 Corticosteroids work by slowing the innate immune response.
 This provides some patients with temporary symptom palliation but exacerbates the disease over the long-term by allowing chronic pathogens to proliferate., there is no pain medication contraindicated specifically because a patient is on the Marshall Protocol.
-Opioids are the preferred method of dealing with extreme pain in the MP cohort.
+Opioids are the preferred (short term) method of dealing with extreme pain in the MP cohort.

 The effects of pain medications drugs on the immune system are not known.
 At present, it can't be said to what extent these drugs interfere with immunopathology.
 While it's strongly possible that some pain medications might temper immune system activity, patients taking them have made progress while taking them.
 As long as patients feel they're still experiencing immunopathology and that the medications are taken for reasons of necessity, pain medications are not contraindicated.